siddheshshende/VeggifyAI/README.md

 ### Recipe Generation and Management

 **Personalized Recipe Generation**: The heart of VeggifyAI's unique offering lies in its intelligent recipe generation system.
 The process begins in the `Recipes.jsx` component, where users interact with the `RecipeCard.jsx` to input their preferences.
 This includes a wide array of criteria such as specific ingredients they have on hand, desired meal types (e.g., breakfast, lunch, dinner, snack), preferred cuisines (e.g., Italian, Mexican, Indian), estimated cooking time, and the complexity level of the recipe.
 Once these parameters are submitted, the `onSubmit` function within `Recipes.jsx` initiates a connection to a backend server.
 This connection is established via an `EventSource` to the endpoint `http://localhost:3001/recipestream`.
-This setup strongly suggests the presence of a custom Node.js backend (likely powered by Express, as indicated by `package.json`), which acts as an intermediary.
-This backend server is responsible for communicating with external AI services, specifically `@google/generative-ai` or `openai`, to generate the recipe content based on the user's detailed input and their stored health profile (allergies, chronic diseases).
+This setup utilizes the custom Node.js/Express backend, which acts as an intermediary.
+This backend server is responsible for communicating with OpenAI's API to generate the recipe content based on the user's detailed input and their stored health profile (allergies, chronic diseases).
 The use of `EventSource` implies that the recipe content is streamed back to the frontend in chunks, providing a dynamic and responsive user experience as the recipe is being generated.

 **Recipe Display and Formatting**: The streamed recipe content is received by the `RecipeDisplay.jsx` component.
-This component is designed to take the raw text output from the AI model, which is often in Markdown format, and render it into a clean, readable, and visually appealing format for the user.
+This component is designed to take the raw text output from the OpenAI model, which is often in Markdown format, and render it into a clean, readable, and visually appealing format for the user.
 It utilizes `react-markdown` to parse the Markdown syntax, and `rehype-raw` along with `rehype-sanitize` to ensure that any embedded HTML is correctly interpreted while also being sanitized to prevent potential security vulnerabilities.
 This ensures that the displayed recipes are not only informative but also safe to view.

 **Recipe Bookmarking**: To enhance user convenience and engagement, VeggifyAI includes a recipe bookmarking feature.
 While the full implementation of `Bookmarks.jsx` was not provided, its purpose is clear: to allow users to save their favorite or most useful generated recipes for quick and easy access in the future.
 The `RecipeDisplay.jsx` component includes direct functionality to add the currently viewed recipe to the user's bookmarks.
 These bookmarked recipes are stored in the `bookmarks` collection within Firestore, associated with the user's unique ID, enabling a personalized collection of preferred meals.